 The Gold camp Victorian Society presents “History Comes Alive!”
 Open to the public, this event is presented at the “Pocket Park” (between Second and Third Streets) every Saturday during the summer at noon.
 You will see Cripple Creek citizens of the 1890s come to life before your very eyes as they put on a show featuring some of the colorful characters of the Gold Camp.
 This show features some light-hearted reenactments of life as it was in the 1890s.

 Each Saturday afternoon in the summer, the members of The Gold Camp Victorian Society can be seen strolling around the downtown area of Cripple Creek.
-From the District Museum, past all the casinos on Bennet Ave. and all the way over to the Old Homestead House Museum and the Outlaws and Lawmen Jail Museum on Meyers Ave. you will see our members in Victorian era clothing.
-We love to chat with visitors share stories of the Gold Camp.
+We love to chat with visitors and share stories of the 1890s Gold Camp.
 You can walk and talk with us and we’ll be happy to snap a picture with you, too!
-During the Trolley Tour (see above) some of our members perform fun and entertaining mini-skits based on life in the Gold Camp.
-You can see them in front of the Old Homestead House Museum and also at the Outlaws and Lawmen jail Museum.
+Some of our members perform fun and entertaining mini-skits in the Pocket Park at noon and also at the Jail Museum at 1:30pm.
+Our skits are loosely based on life in the Gold Camp.
+They are a lot of fun.
 Don’t miss them!

 Although British tea-drinking apparently began sometime in the 1500s, the tradition of afternoon tea was supposedly begun in the 1840s by the Duchess of Bedford, who was one of Queen Victoria’s ladies-in-waiting.
 Feeling a bit hungry in the late afternoon, she requested some tea and cake be brought to her room.
 Instantly an afternoon ritual was born!
 With any occasion to squeeze in another cup of tea and a piece of cake being always welcome, the upper classes of England quickly “ate it up” and the custom speedily spread across Britain.
 Now, the Gold Camp Victorian Society periodically celebrates this exquisitely Victorian tradition.